james-freitas/minesweeper-API/README.md

 ## Features
  - API documented using Swagger
-   - Access locally at http://localhost:8080 or in Heroku at: https://minesweep-api.herokuapp.com/
+   - Access locally at http://localhost:8080 or in Heroku at https://minesweep-api.herokuapp.com/

 ## Run application locally
  - Add the following environment variable